How to Make a Gif in Photoshop

 screenshot of "save for web" window

-In this window, we’ll want to do a few things:
+In this window, you’ll want to do a few things:

 1. Under Preset in the right-hand corner, choose the type of gif file you want to save it as.
 The number next to the gif file determines how large the gif colors will be compared to the original files.
 A higher dithering percentage translates to the appearance of more colors and detail but it will increase the file size.
-Since my gif is a solid color and I want high res, I’m going to select the Gif 128 no dither.
+Since this gif is a solid color and we want it to be high res, we’ve selected the Gif 128 no dither option.
 You’ll also want to make sure the image size at the bottom is what you want it to be!

 screenshot of save for web window with GIF 128 dithered checked